-Biodiesel means the mono alkyl esters of long-chain fatty acids that are derived from animal fats or vegetable oils and that meet or exceed the specifications of ASTM D-6751 or any legal successor thereto.
+Biodiesel: the mono alkyl esters of long-chain fatty acids that are derived from animal fats or vegetable oils and that meet or exceed the specifications of ASTM D6751 or any legal successor thereto.

-A Voting Membership on the National Biodiesel Board is available to any biodiesel Feedstock Producer, Feedstock Producer Organization, Biodiesel Producer, or Biodiesel Marketer that is dedicated to the corporate purpose, pays the required dues, complies with the Articles, Bylaws, and Policies and Procedures of the National Biodiesel Board, and operates in a manner consistent with NBB goals.
+A Voting Membership on the National Biodiesel Board is available to any biodiesel and/or renewable diesel Feedstock Producer Organization, Producer, or Marketer that is dedicated to the corporate purpose, pays the required dues, complies with the Articles, Bylaws, and Policies and Procedures of the National Biodiesel Board, and operates in a manner consistent with NBB goals.

 Membership Approval Procedure